hyoyun-Kim/RP2040-HAT-C-Edit/examples/lwiperf/README.md

 ![][link-see_network_information_of_raspberry_pi_pico]

-6. Move to iperf path.
+6. Open command prompt and move to iperf path.

 ![][link-move_to_iperf_path]